RKX1209/rkx1209.github.io/_posts/2017-08-27-gsoc-final-report.markdown

 - My mentors, [pancake](https://twitter.com/trufae) and [Álvaro Felipe](https://twitter.com/alvaro_fe)
 - The GSoC organization

-GSoC has been finished, bug I'd like to continue to develop for r2!
+GSoC has been finished, but I'd like to continue to develop for r2!
 Thank you.